cazmat/portfolio-cms/README.md

-# Portfolio CMS
+# Personal Portfolio CMS

-A simple and elegant Content Management System for portfolios, built with PHP and MySQL.
+A simple Content Management System (CMS) for my personal portfolio, built with PHP and MySQL.

 ## Features